 Prohibited Activities

-Section 9(3) absolutely prohibits tracking, behavioural monitoring, and targeted advertising directed at children.
-These prohibitions apply regardless of parental consent obtained.
-A social media platform cannot obtain parental permission to serve behavioural advertisements to a 16-year-old user.
-The prohibition is categorical.
+Section 9(3) prohibits tracking, behavioural monitoring, and targeted advertising directed at children.
+These restrictions apply subject to Rule 12 of the DPDP Rules, 2025, which provides specific exemptions from certain obligations for prescribed categories of Data Fiduciaries.
+A social media platform cannot obtain parental permission to serve behavioural advertisements to a 16-year-old user unless a Rule 12 exemption applies.

 Key Points